top of page

 Essex Road Rain Gardens - Jenna Selby on behalf of Waltham Forest Council (3).jpeg

-Climate Resilient Streets will attract over 200 national and local government practitioners, landowners and developers, utilities companies and water experts, urban planners and landscaping architects to discuss and debate the future of climate resilient streets.
+Climate Resilient Streets will attract national and local government practitioners, landowners and developers, utilities companies and water experts, urban planners and landscaping architects to discuss and debate the future of climate resilient streets.

 Programme